kicksent/aravind-website/_pages/home.md

    overlay_image: "/assets/images/self-sketch-splash.jpg"
    cta_label: "Learn more"
    cta_url: "/about/"
-excerpt: "Aravind Iyer is a human being"
+excerpt: "I am a scientist and computer engineer.
+I write about music, life and personal stuff."
 intro:
-  - excerpt: "Read Aravind's writings on Music, observations about being human and posts on personal events"
+  - excerpt: "I love music, especially jazz, and I am interested in the little things that make us human.
+Read my writings on music, observations about life and humanity, and posts on personal events.
+Let me know if you find something you like."
 ---

 {% include feature_row id="intro" type="center" %}